Political, economic and trade information

 Recent media statements

-- Media release: Coronavirus assistance to Pacific and Timor-Leste
+- Media release: Emergency relief dispatched to Timor-Leste

 - Before you travel, visit smartraveller.gov.au